binumolgeorge/Ai_Intern_Task3_Binumol_George/README.md

 | **Timeline Fit**     | Availability vs project deadline                   | 15     |
 | **Stage Alignment**  | Optional alignment of startup stage with expertise | 10     |

-We use `sentence-transformers` from Hugging Face for skill and project matching using **cosine similarity** on embeddings.
+Uses `sentence-transformers` from Hugging Face for skill and project matching using **cosine similarity** on embeddings.

 ---
 ## Outputs